-On the basis of the above, it is assessed that adequate arrangements will be made to accommodate the access and parking needs of the temporary events.
+Public parking is available on the site and in McLaughlan Street or Obley Street.
+An existing walking path links the adjoining Crossroad Park to the site.
+Bus and accessible parking are available on the site.
+It is assessed that adequate arrangements will be made to accommodate the access and parking needs of the temporary community events.

-No other specific transport or traffic mitigation measures have been identified as being necessary, other than to implement the TMP prepared by Mid-West Traffic Management.
+No other specific transport or traffic mitigation measures have been identified as being necessary.